mozilla/data-docs/meta/contributing.md

 [docs.telemetry.mozilla.org](https://docs.telemetry.mozilla.org).
 However, we store the documentation in raw text files in the [firefox-data-docs repo](https://github.com/mozilla/firefox-data-docs).
-To begin contributing to the docs, clone the firefox-data-docs repo.
+To begin contributing to the docs, fork the firefox-data-docs repo.

 ## Building the Documentation